bastazini/species_habitat_interactions/README.md

-black polygon depicts the trait space area at $t=0$, and the area delimited by the red polygon depicts the trait space area at $t=1$ Finally, in step (5), we applied a hyperbolic function (non-linear model) to the robustness data, analyzing both the remaining taxonomic diversity (TD, represented on the first y-axis with a solid curve) and functional diversity (FD, represented on the second y-axis with a dashed curve) along the gradient of coral elimination (x-axis).
+black polygon depicts the trait space area at $t=0$, and the area delimited by the red polygon depicts the trait space area at $t=1$ Finally, in step (5), we applied a hyperbolic function (non-linear model) to the extinction simulation, analyzing both the remaining taxonomic diversity (TD, represented on the first y-axis with a solid curve) and functional diversity (FD, represented on the second y-axis with a dashed curve) along the gradient of coral elimination (x-axis).